 Were you involved in a car accident in Atlanta?
 Then you will likely file a claim with another driver’s insurance company if you were not at fault.
 (You could still have a claim even if you were partially at fault, per Georgia’s negligence laws.)
 Make sure you know what to do before you start dealing with an insurance adjuster.

-Talking to an Insurance Adjuster
+Talking to an Insurance Adjuster in Georgia

 While the adjuster may be friendly and seem interested in your well-being, you should know that adjusters are ultimately looking out for the good of the insurance company.
 Insurance companies do not want to pay out any more money than they have to, so they rely on their insurance adjusters to help.